-Students display acting out behaviors for a variety of reasons.
-For many students, they would rather act out than to admit that they are struggling with the content.
+Students may display challenging behaviors for a variety of reasons.
+Many students, would rather act out than admit that they are struggling with the content.
 Students also may have other siblings or friends that act the same way so they are trying to fit in with that crowd.

-Many times, students just want our attention.
-The easiest way it seems to get our attention is often by doing something that goes against our classroom rules we have agreed upon.
+Many times, students are seeking a connection with us.
+The easiest way it seems to get our attention is often by doing something that goes against the classroom rules we have agreed upon.
 When parents or educators respond to only the negative behaviors that are occurring, the behavior is being reinforced because they are getting the desired outcome, which is our attention.
-Students may also want to obtain peer attention or avoid the work altogether.
+Students may also want to have peer attention or avoid the work altogether.
 To determine the next steps to support your student, we need to know why the behaviors are occurring.

 Determine the Function of the Behavior